Ram Chandra Kak

 Ram Chandra Kak (5 June 1893 – 10 February 1983) was the prime minister of Jammu and Kashmir during 1945–1947.
 One of the very few Kashmiri Pandits to ever hold that post, Kak had the intractable job of navigating the troubled waters of the transfer of power from British Raj to the independent dominions of India and Pakistan.
-He handled the activism of the state's political parties, the National Conference and Muslim Conference, and warded off pressure from the new dominions for the accession of the state.
-He advised the Maharaja to stay independent for at least a year before making the final decision.
-His actions were highly unpopular with the state's activist Muslims, and he was dismissed from the post of prime minister shortly before the independence of India and Pakistan in August 1947.

 Kak was also a pioneering archaeologist who excavated the major sites of antiquities in Kashmir Valley and wrote a definitive treatise on them.

 Early life

+Ram Chandra Kak was born to a prominent Kashmiri Pandit family in Srinagar.
 Ram Chandra Kak was the second among seven children (four sons and three daughters) of Keshav Lal Kak (b.
 1873) —a money-lender and part time trader— and Bhageshwari Devi.
 He spent his early life in the Gurguri Mohalla of Srinagar.
 Kak graduated from Sri Pratap College in 1913 and enrolled for a M. A., before being selected for training in archaeology.
 From 1914 to 1919, Kak trained under John Marshall.